veranikabarel/mac-setup/README.md

 ## Installation:

+:question: If the macbook is totally new you will need to install Xcode before:

+`xcode-select --install`

+and homebrew:

+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

 :point_right: You can use one-liner to run a script directly from GitHub repository.
 This command will fetch the mac-setup.sh script and execute it using bash:

 `curl -sLf https://raw.githubusercontent.com/veranikabarel/mac-setup/main/mac-setup.sh | bash`